huzaifh02/nodejs-mysql-cicd/README.md

    - `rds`
    - `monitoring`

-## Deploying Node.js App on EC2

-The Node.js app is deployed on an EC2 instance using Docker.
-The steps include:

-1. **Build Docker Image**:
-    docker build -t huzaifh02/nodejsapp:latest .

-2. **Run Docker Container**:
-   docker run -d --name nodejsapp -p 3000:3000 huzaifh02/nodejsapp:latest

-## Setting Up CI/CD Pipeline

-The Jenkinsfile for setting up the CI/CD pipeline is included in the repository.

 ## Monitoring

 Monitoring is set up using Prometheus and Grafana.
 These services are deployed on a separate EC2 instance.